Welcome to Columbia College!

 Columbia College requires an academic assessment of all students wanting to take English and/or Math courses, and/or those with English or Math prerequisites.
 The assessment test is not pass or fail, rather what course placement is right for you.
 Visit the assessment page for the testing schedule.
 You can find information about the test itself, as well as practice tests at www.accuplacer.com.

-We can use recent high school transcripts for math placement (if you have completed a course successfully within the last 3 years, counselor signature required).
-You may also submit official transcripts showing that you've completed the courses and/or prerequisites at another accredited college or university, or from the College Board for students with AP test scores (of 3 or higher).
+- You may also submit official transcripts showing that you've completed the courses and/or prerequisites at another accredited college or university, or from the College Board for students with AP test scores (of 3 or higher).